OWASP/ASVS/5.0/en/0x14-V6-Cryptography.md

 ## V6.3 Random Values

-Cryptographically-secure Pseudo-random Number Generation (CSPRNG) is incredibly difficult to get right.
+Cryptographically secure Pseudo-random Number Generation (CSPRNG) is incredibly difficult to get right.
 Generally, good sources of entropy within a system will be quickly depleted if over-used, but sources with less randomness can lead to predictable keys and secrets.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |